AceWealth/poshmark_sharing/README.md

 * [Selenium](http://selenium-python.readthedocs.io)==3.141.0+
 * [Numpy](https://numpy.org/)==1.15.2+

-To install Python3 requirements, you may run `pip install -r requirements.txt`.
+To install Python3 requirements: `pip install -r requirements.txt`

 You will also need a recent version of Firefox (or another webdriver of your choice).
-If using Firefox, you will also likely need to install `geckodriver`, which on macOS can be accomplished using [Homebrew](https://brew.sh/) with the command `brew install geckodriver` in terminal.
+If using Firefox, you will also likely need to install `geckodriver`

 ## Setup